myeomans/politeness/cran-comments.md

-## Version Update (0.7.1)
+## Version Update (0.7.2)

-Fixing a small error in politenessProjeciton.
-This makes it easier to extract coefficients of model without running full cross-validation
+Making it easier to extract coefficients of model without running full cross-validation in politenessProjectiion

+Fixing calculation for new CI feature in politeness plot

+Add new feature to main engine - subjectivity

 ## Version Update (0.7.0)